Recent Highlights

 S. Anjum, L. Turner, Y. Atieh, G. Eisenhoffer*, and L. A. Davidson* (2024).
 Assessing mechanical agency during apical apoptotic extrusion. iScience.
 10.1016/j.isci.2024.111017.
 PMCID: PMC11539584. link

-A recent review by Lance summarizing generic mechanisms that shape embryonic tissues.
+A summary of generic mechanisms that shape embryonic tissues.

 Endothelial cells respond to ligand BMP9/BMP10 by polarizing and migrating against blood flow.
 To investigate the interaction between ligand signaling and fluid flow Ya-Wen Cheng and collaborators from the Roman and Hinck labs applied microfluidics and automated imaging to simultaneously image cells exposed to multiple shear stresses and multiple concentrations of ligand.